Lie symmetries of generalized Burgers equations: application to boundary-value problems

 where $\gamma>0$ is a constant.
-It can be shown that the symmetry $\Gamma$ with $\alpha_1=0$ leaves invariant the second boundary condition and the initial condition.
-Hence the admitted Lie symmetry can be used to reduce the initial- and boundary-value problem (\ref{BV_Eq_GenBurgers}) to a problem with the governing equation being an ordinary differential equations.
-In fact the Lie symmetry $2t\partial_t+(\rho+1)x\partial_x+\frac{\rho-1}{n-1}u\partial_u$ produces the transformation (called usually Ansatz)
+It can be shown that the symmetry $\Gamma$ with $\alpha_1=0$ leaves invariant the other boundary conditions.
+Hence the admitted Lie symmetry can be used to reduce BVP~(\ref{BV_Eq_GenBurgers}) to a problem with the governing equation being an ordinary differential equation.
+In fact the Lie symmetry $2t\partial_t+(\rho+1)x\partial_x+\left((\rho-1)/(n-1)\right)u\partial_u$ produces the transformation

 that reduces (\ref{BV_Eq_GenBurgers}) into the BVP for ODE